-- All investments will be U. S. dollar denominated assets unless held by an internal or external portfolio manager with discretion to invest in foreign currency denominated securities. - .
-Investment policies of any unaffiliated liquid investment fund must be reviewed and approved by the chief investment officer prior to investment of Fund assets in such liquid investment fund. - No securities may be purchased or held which would jeopardize the Fund's tax-exempt status. - No investment strategy or program may purchase securities on margin or use leverage unless specifically authorized by the UTIMCO Board. - .
-No investment strategy or program employing short sales may be made unless specifically authorized by the UTIMCO Board. - The Fund may utilize Derivative Securities with the approval of the UTIMCO Board to; a) simulate the purchase or sale of an underlying market index while retaining a cash balance for fund management purposes; b) to facilitate trading; c) to reduce transaction costs; d) to seek higher investment returns when a Derivative Security is priced more attractively than the underlying security; e) to index or to hedge risks associated with Fund investments; or f) to adjust the market exposure of the asset allocation, including long and short strategies; provided that; i) no leverage is employed in the implementation of such Derivative purchases or sales; ii) no more than 5% of Fund assets are required as an initial margin deposit for such contracts; iii) the Fund's investments in warrants shall not exceed more than 5% of the Fund's net assets or 2% with respect to warrants not listed on the New York or American Stock Exchanges.
+All investments will be U. S. dollar denominated assets unless held by an internal or external portfolio manager with discretion to invest in foreign currency denominated securities.

+- Investment policies of any unaffiliated liquid investment fund must be reviewed and approved by the chief investment officer prior to investment of Fund assets in such liquid investment fund. - No securities may be purchased or held which would jeopardize the Fund's taxexempt status. - No investment strategy or program may purchase securities on margin or use leverage unless specifically authorized by the UTIMCO Board. - No investment strategy or program employing short sales may be made unless specifically authorized by the UTIMCO Board. - The Fund may utilize Derivative Securities with the approval of the UTIMCO

-Such Derivative Securities shall be defined to be those instruments whose value is derived, in whole or part, from the value of any one or more underlying assets, or index of assets (such as stocks, bonds, commodities, interest rates, and currencies) and evidenced by forward, futures, swap, cap, floor, option, and other applicable contracts.
+Board to; a) simulate the purchase or sale of an underlying market index while retaining a cash balance for fund management purposes; b) to facilitate trading; c) to reduce transaction costs; d) [or] to seek higher investment returns when a Derivative Security is priced more attractively than the underlying security; e) to [or] index or to hedge risks associated with Fund investments; or f) to adjust the market exposure of the asset allocation, including long and short strategies; provided that; i) no leverage is employed in the implementation of such Derivative purchases or sales; ii) no more than 5% of Fund assets are required as an initial margin deposit for such contracts; iii) the Fund's investments in warrants shall not exceed more than 5% of the Fund's net assets or 2% with respect to warrants not listed on the New York or American Stock Exchanges. - Such Derivative Securities shall be defined to be those instruments whose value is derived, in whole or part, from the value of any one or more underlying assets, or index of assets (such as stocks, bonds, commodities, interest rates, and currencies) and evidenced by forward, futures, swap, cap, floor, option, and other applicable contracts.
+[The Fund may enter into Derivative Security contracts provided that no more than 5% of Fund assets are required as a margin deposit for such contracts.
+Under no circumstances may Derivative Securities be used for speculative purposes, to leverage the Fund's net assets or to otherwise increase the risk of the Fund above the level appropriate for the Fund if Derivative Securities were not being utilized.]

 UTIMCO shall attempt to minimize the risk of an imperfect correlation between the change in market value of the securities held by the Fund and the prices of Derivative Security investments by investing in only those contracts whose behavior is expected to resemble that of the Fund's underlying securities.

 UTIMCO also shall attempt to minimize the risk of an illiquid secondary market for a Derivative Security contract and the resulting inability to close a position prior to its maturity date by entering into such transactions on an exchange with an active and liquid secondary market.

 The net market value of exposure of Derivative Securities purchased or sold over the counter may not represent more than 15% of the net assets of the Fund.